ioanniskousis/Enumerable/README.md

 - multiply_els.rb
   This is a test file.
 A method named multiply_els is created to test my_inject method according the specifications of the project

-- all.rb, any.rb, count.rb, each_with_index.rb, each.rb, inject.rb, map.rb, none.rb, select.rb
+- all.rb, any.rb, count.rb, each_with_index.rb, each.rb, inject.rb, map.rb, none.rb, select.rb all inside the folder <i>tests</i>
   Each of these files is a test file for a corresponding method.
 They run all possible case of calling the relevant method.

+- tests.rb runs all tests at once icluding all test files from 'tests' folder

 - include_enumerable.rb is an intermidiate file, used by all testing files in order to include the enumerable module.
 It is created explicitly to support a case of in which the enumerable.rb or a test file is moved to different folder.